coreyfournier/Generator/README.md

   * generator is running and connected to ATS.
   * 0 ground -12v DC is connted to 23.
   * +12v DC is supplied to 194.
-  * I wasn't unable to trigger the transfer via optocoupler.
+  * I wasn't able to trigger the transfer via optocoupler.
 I could hear a small click in the ATS, but it never fully engaged.
 It only worked via relay.